phawlicki/bookslibrary/README.md

 * getting book by author
 * getting book by year
 * getting book by title and author
-* lenting and returning books
+* lending and returning books
 * checking book availability

 ## Technologies